-5 URS Canada Inc. Canada - United States - Ontario - Michigan Border Transportation Partnership Planning/Need and Feasibility Study: Environmental Overview Report (Amended).
-January, 2005.
-6 Statistics Canada 2002.
-7 Ibid.
+5 URS Canada Inc. Canada - U.S. - Ontario - Michigan Border Transportation Partnership Planning/Need and Feasibility Study:

-• Phase I consisted of an overview of the existing economic base, urban structure and growth

-Phase II consisted of a detailed analysis of the economic and business impacts of each route, including an examination of the social and economic fabric of the neighbourhoods.
+- Phase I consisted of an overview of the existing economic base, urban structure and growth outlook in the Preliminary Analysis Area; and, - Phase II consisted of a detailed analysis of the economic and business impacts of each route, including an examination of the social and economic fabric of the neighbourhoods.
 Further information with regard to the Phase II economic analysis is included in Chapter 7.